FBW32/28-PB-functions-return/README.md

 * isPrime(10) ➞ false

 **13. Validate Email.**
-Create a function that takes a string, checks if it's a valid email address, and then accordingly returns either true or false.
+Create a function that takes a string, checks for valid email address syntax, and then returns either true or false accordingly.

+NOTE: email syntax is more complicated than you might think (see https://en.wikipedia.org/wiki/Email_address#Syntax), so we do not expect you to cover all cases!
+Just work your way through the below simplified validation criteria:

 * The string must contain an "@" character.
 * The string must contain a "." character.
-* The "@" must have at least one character in front of it.
-* e.g. "john@example.com" is valid while "@example.com" is invalid.
 * The "." and the "@" must be in the appropriate places.
+* e.g. "." cannot be the last character.
+* e.g. "@" must have at least one character in front of it.
+* e.g. "j@example.com" is valid while "@example.com" is invalid.
 * e.g. "john.smith@com" is invalid while "john.smith@email.com" is valid.

 **Good Luck & Enjoy :)**